The Family Educational Rights and Privacy Act (FERPA) affords students certain rights in regards to their educational records. They are:

 Also, in connection with Statewide Longitudinal Data Systems, State Authorities may collect, compile, permanently keep, and share without student consent, PII from education records, and may track student participation in education and other programs by linking such PII to other personal information that they get from other Federal or State data sources, including workforce development, unemployment insurance, child welfare, juvenile justice, military service, and migrant student records systems.

-If a student believes the college has failed to follow FERPA, he or she may file a complaint using the Student Complaint and Grievance Procedure as outlined in the Student Handbook.
+If a student believes the college has failed to follow FERPA, they may file a complaint using the Student Complaint and Grievance Procedure as outlined in the Student Handbook.
 If dissatisfied with the outcome of this procedure, a student may file a written complaint with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue SW, Washington, D.C.
 20202-5920.